Eating On the Go

 With over 800 locations nationwide, Chipotle gives the customer complete control over what goes into their burrito, taco, or salad.
 Additionally, you get to build it with fresh, local ingredients and spicy foods invoke a thermogenic response (natural fat burners)!

 Secret SASS Tip: Order the Burrito Bowl, which lets you skip the tortilla.
-Add brown rice, beans, a DOUBLE serving of meat, HOLD the cheese and sour cream, but add the guacamole.
+Add extra vegetables, a DOUBLE serving of meat, HOLD the cheese and sour cream, but add the guacamole.
 Lastly, ask for a To-Go bowl on the side.
 Before you sit down to eat, put half of your order in the To-Go bowl, seal it up, and save it for your next meal!

 On the Plane